Aside from PESOLAB, what personal finance blogs you can follow right this minute?

 Owner: Katie Scarlett (pseudonym)

 Katie Scarlett Needs Money is a unique voice in the financial literacy space in the country.
-She does away with the usual, dry trivia and information on financial products, which is something nearly all blogs are doing.
+She does more than the usual, dry trivia on financial products, which is something blogs are expected to do.
 Instead, she compares similar products and uncovers their hidden costs, risks, and downsides.

 Thus, her comparisons are well-researched and her conclusions decidedly sharp and honest.
 In fact, she doesn’t mince words calling out the lack of transparency on costs other than the management fee that’s disclosed on easily available brochures to the public.
 More than that, she advocates for—and becomes in effect the mouthpiece of—smart consumers wary of advices that may be motivated by self-interest, i.e. to sell life insurance for example.